VadimSteshkov/SocialMediaApp/README.md

 ## GitHub Actions

 The project includes a GitHub Actions workflow (`.github/workflows/test.yml`) that:
-- Runs automatically on pull requests to `main` or `master` branches
+- Runs automatically on pull requests to `main` branch
 - Tests the application using the test suite
-- Can be manually triggered via workflow_dispatch

 ## Database Management via Terminal